 3. Sometimes the antibiotic prescribed for you isn’t appropriate because it doesn’t kill the actual organism growing in you.
 Remember biopsies aren’t that telling and rarely grow anything from the mucus culture retrieved from your nasal region.

 How to Treat a Sinus Fungal Ball (also called a Mycetoma or Allergic Fungal Sinusitis)

-The only true remedy for this problem is an outpatient surgery.
-I know that many sinus doctors will disagree and suggest antibiotics, but in my opinion, these do not cure the fungus, or prevent regrowth.
+The only true remedy for this problem is outpatient surgery.
+I know that many sinus doctors will disagree and suggest antibiotics, but in my opinion, these do not cure the fungus or prevent regrowth.
 The antibiotic may surely kill a bacterial infection (often associated with the SFB) but it will not rid you of the fungal malady.
 Only surgery can get that out of you.
 Antifungal drugs like itraconazole or VORICONAZOLE don’t always cure the problem and adversely impact liver function if taken orally for 3 to 6 months.
 That said, you can administer “azole” drugs right through your neti pot, if your physician is bright enough to know that these drugs can be compounded at a Compounding Pharmacy.
 Not all compounding pharmacies do it though.
-But doing so keeps the antifungal local, applied topically through the neti pot, and this helps to kill remaining fungus that the surgeon could not reach to debride/remove.
+But doing so keeps the antifungal local, applied topically through the neti pot, and this helps to kill the remaining fungus that the surgeon could not reach to debride/remove.

 Neti pots are useful, but not curative.

 Saline nasal sprays are useful, but not curative.

 Afrin nasal sprays are not useful, and not curative for a SFB.